 ?
 Can Only Be Used in Functions That Return Result

-The ? can only be used in functions that have a return type of Result, since it is defined to work in exactly the same way as the match expression we defined in Listing 9-5.
+The ? can only be used in functions that have a return type of Result, because it is defined to work in the same way as the match expression we defined in Listing 9-6.
 The part of the match that requires a return type of Result is return Err(e), so the return type of the function must be a Result to be compatible with this return.

-Let’s look at what happens if use ? in the main function, which you’ll recall has a return type of ():
+Let’s look at what happens if we use ? in the main function, which you’ll recall has a return type of ():

+DE note: error message to be updated, check in before publication

 use std::fs::File;